-- (1) A consensual substitution of attorneys may be filed and served to substitute counsel without leave of court where: - (A) An entity on whose behalf an attorney has appeared in any matter concerning the administration of the case, in one or more proceedings, or both, desires to substitute a different attorney in place of its former attorney; or - (B) A previously unrepresented entity desires to substitute an attorney employed to represent the entity. - (2) A substitution of attorney must be filed in substantially the same form as courtapproved form F 2091-1.1.SUBSTITUTION.ATTY, Substitution of Attorney, and served on those persons entitled to notice under LBR 2091-1(c). - (3) An attorney's employment as a "professional person" under 11 U.S.C. §§ 327 or 1103 is not approved merely by the filing of a Substitution of Attorney and service of notice thereof.
+- (1) A consensual substitution of attorneys may be filed and served to substitute counsel without filing a motion when: - (A) Replacing an Attorney with a Different Attorney.
+An entity or individual on whose behalf an attorney has appeared in any matter concerning the administration of the case, in one or more proceedings, or both, desires to substitute a different attorney in place of the former attorney; or - (B) Unrepresented/Self-Represented Party Adding an Attorney.
+A previously unrepresented entity or self-represented individual desires to substitute an attorney employed to represent the entity or individual. - (2) A substitution of attorney must be filed in substantially the same form as court-approved form F 2091-1.1.SUBSTITUTION.ATTY, Substitution of Attorney, and served on those persons entitled to notice under LBR 2091-1(c). - (3) An attorney's employment as a "professional person" under 11 U.S.C. §§ 327 or 1103 is not approved merely by the filing of a Substitution of Attorney and service of notice thereof.
 Approval of employment must be obtained in compliance with the requirements of the Bankruptcy Code, FRBP, and these rules.